Medically reviewed by Amy Gorin, MS, RDN

-If you love cooking with oats any time of day, you're going to love these quick oatmeal recipes for any meal.
+If you love cooking oatmeal any time of day, you're going to love these oatmeal ideas for any meal.
 Oatmeal breakfast ideas, oatmeal for lunch, oats for dinner, and oatmeal for dessert?
 Yes, please!

 Are oats good for weight loss?
 You bet!
 Oatmeal is one of the healthiest foods out there.
 It provides fiber, as well as protein, vitamins, and minerals—such as manganese, which helps control blood sugar levels, and magnesium, important for muscle and nerve function.

+And what about cooking up recipes with oats?
+Cooking with oatmeal can be very good for you.
 We’ve long known that whole grains are beneficial for weight loss.
-After all, oats' extra fiber helps keep you satiated and
+After all, oats' extra fiber helps keep you satiated and helps with digestion.

 Spanish researchers studied 8,741 volunteers for a median of about eight years, analyzing how quality of carb intake affects weight.
 The scientists determined carb quality by looking at: